zackZhu1/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image4]

+In order to let the model classify the new images I found on the web,
+* I need to use the same pre-processing techniques (grayscale and normalization) so that the images are similar as the training images.
+* Also, the size of training images is 32X32, so I resize these five images by using cv2.resize method.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).